feathersjs/docs/why/vs/readme.md

 ## Feature Comparison

-> Due to the fact that the ease of implementation is subjective based on a developer's skill set and experience we only consider a feature supported if it is officially supported by the framework or platform, regardless of how easy it is (ie. there are official plugins, guides or SDKs).
+> Due to the fact that ease of implementation is subjective and primarily related to a developer's skill set and experience we only consider a feature supported if it is officially supported by the framework or platform, regardless of how easy it is to implement (aka. are there official plugins, guides or SDKs?).

 <table>
     <thead>